omniaintranet/OmniaDocsG2/blocks/controlled-documents-library/index.rst

 Default document types
 --------------------------
-Here you can selevt one or more document types to be the default ones when creating a controlled document.
+Here you can select one or more document types to be the default ones when creating a controlled document.

 Just click in the field to open the list: